 DEPEW, N.Y. – From police to fire to the Department of Public Works, everything hangs in the balance in the Village of Depew right now.
-A week from Tuesday, voters will head to the ballot box to decide whether or not to dissolve the village into the towns of Lancaster and Cheektowaga.
+A week from Tuesday, voters will head to the ballot box to decide whether to dissolve the village into the towns of Lancaster and Cheektowaga.

 The consequences are enormous.
 Thirty police officers could lose their jobs.
 More than 120 volunteer firefighters could face an uncertain future.
 Who will plow the streets?
 Who will handle the trash pickup?
 Will emergency response times lag if the village no longer provides those services?

 Those questions were at the forefront of a village board meeting Monday night, which featured passionate debate and, at times, confrontations between people who want to preserve the village and people who want to dissolve it.

 The vast majority of speakers during the meeting’s public comment session urged their neighbors to vote “No” on the referendum to dissolve.
 In fact, only two people at the meeting spoke in favor of dissolving the village, citing cost savings, lower taxes and a chance to eliminate debt.

 They were met with a harsh response from the crowd, who overwhelmingly opposed all facets of dissolution.

 “Our safety is at risk.
 We are not only putting our safety at risk, but we’re putting Lancaster and Cheektowaga at risk,” one of the speakers said, noting that she is a registered nurse and does not want to see the village lose its emergency services.
 “Even a minute without oxygen is the difference between life and death.”